nasa/Transform-to-Open-Science-Book/index.md

 ## NASA’s Transform to Open Science mission
 To help catalyze the move to open science and support changing cultural norms, NASA is championing the Transform to Open Science (TOPS) mission and has declared 2023 the Year of Open Science.

 TOPS is a $40 million, 5-year NASA Science Mission Directorate mission geared towards accelerating the adoption and understanding of open science.
-TOPS will focus on four areas of action—-engagement, capacity sharing, incentives, and moving towards opennessto--to make progress against three goals:
+TOPS will focus on four areas of action—engagement, capacity sharing, incentives, and moving towards opennessto—to make progress against three goals:
 - To accelerate major scientific discoveries
 - To increase understanding and adoption of open science
 - To broaden participation by historically underrepresented communities